-Directly below the color bar are text entry widgets to numerically specify the Scalar Value or Opacity of the selected control point.
+Directly below the respective color and transparency bars are text entry widgets to numerically specify the Scalar Value or Opacity of the selected control point.
 The Scale parameter adjusts the unit length of the opacity calculation.
 Larger numbers make the volume less opaque.
 The Color Space parameter changes how colors are interpolated.
 This parameter has no effect on the color at the control points, but can drastically affect the colors between the control points.
 You can also change to a logarithmic scaling of colors via the Use Logarithmic Scale checkbox.